-Throughout the United States, an estimated 5 million workers are required to wear respirators on more than 3 million job sites.
+Throughout the United States, an estimated 5 million workers are required to wear respiratory protection on more than 3 million job sites.
 Respirators protect these workers from a variety of different hazards while on the job.
 These hazards include low oxygen levels, harmful vapors, smoke and gases.

 It is imperative that the proper respirator is used for the appropriate hazard.
 For example, an air purifying respirator would be completely useless in an oxygen deficient atmosphere, due to the fact it does not supply air, but only removes harmful particles from the air.